BASPI/MCRC-qcodes/README.md

 See https://microsoft.github.io/Qcodes/ for more information about the QCoDeS framework.

 If you have purchased a Multichannel Remote Controller, you have received documentation which includes the full command reference.
 Please be aware that the official documentation does not include any specific information on how to use the controller with the QCoDeS framework.
 However, since the QCoDeS driver allows for full control of the device and is mainly an interface, the general documentation is still useful.

-### Standalone CLI
-A standalone Windows executeable (.exe) for controlling the Multichannel Remote Controller is available under [Releases](insert Link)

 ## Contributing